Quality control

 Example: Here is a view of the example study after importing and prior to QC checking:

-Example: A track with a questionable movement pattern that should be looked at more closely.
+Example: A track with a questionable movement pattern that should be looked at more closely:

-Use the Event Editor to review and filter the data.
-Now use the Event Editor to have a closer look at any tracks that you flagged in the first steps.
+Now use the Event Editor to have a closer look at any tracks that you flagged in your review.

 • If the study contains < 500,000 location events, you can open the entire study in the Event Editor.
 If the study contains > 500,000 location events, or if it will be easier to check the tracks individually, you can open the Event Editor for individual tags, animals or deployments.